Google's Back Button Hijacking Spam Policy and the 815K-Page ChatGPT Citation Study

 Google adds back button hijacking to spam policies with a June 15 enforcement deadline.
 Plus: AirOps' 815,000-page study reveals shorter content wins ChatGPT citations — retrieval rank beats domain authority, and 'ultimate guides' underperform focused articles.

-The policy specifically names three JavaScript mechanisms used for back button hijacking:
+Google is targeting The policy names three JavaScript mechanisms used for back button hijacking:

 history.pushState() // Inserts fake entries into browser history